ewascatalog/ewascatalog2/readme.md

 Changes to the repository can be reflected in the running EWAS catalog as follows:

-- `website/`: Run `make update-website` and reload the website in the browser.
+- `website/`: Run `bash catalog update-website` and reload the website in the browser.
   This will copy the files to the running website and restart the 'web' docker service (defined [docker/docker-compose.yml](docker/docker-compose.yml)).
 - `database/`: This is more complicated.
 Details can be found [database/readme.md](database/readme.md).
-- `docker/`: Probably need to stop and start the whole thing (i.e. `make docker-stop` and then `make docker-start`).
+- `docker/`: Probably need to stop and start the whole thing (i.e. `bash catalog stop` and then `bash catalog start`).
-- `webserver/`: Run `make update-webserver` and reload the website in the browser.
+- `webserver/`: Run `bash catalog update-webserver` and reload the website in the browser.
   This will copy the files to the running website and restart the 'nginx' docker service (defined [docker/docker-compose.yml](docker/docker-compose.yml)).